tolstoyevsky/hubot-happy-birthder/README.md

 ## Features

 * Asks freshmen to specify their date birth and reminds them about it if they ignore this request for some reason.
-* Fetches a random GIF using the `thesimpsonsbirthday+futuramabirthday+rickandmortybirthday+tmntbirthday+harrypotterbirthday` search query before writing a birthday message to a birthday boy/girl.
-The query (called "search term" in the Tenor terminology) is configurable via the `TENOR_SEARCH_TERM`environment variable.
-See the set of images associated with the search term used by default [here](https://tenor.com/search/thesimpsonsbirthday-futuramabirthday-rickandmortybirthday-tmntbirthday-harrypotterbirthday).
+* Fetches a random GIF from [Tenor](https://tenor.com) before writing a birthday message to a birthday boy/girl.
+The `TENOR_SEARCH_TERM` environment variable stores a comma separated list of the tags which will be used when fetching GIFs.
+By default, the value of the variable is [thesimpsonsbirthday](https://tenor.com/search/thesimpsonsbirthday),[futuramabirthday](https://tenor.com/search/futuramabirthday),[rickandmortybirthday](https://tenor.com/search/rickandmortybirthday),[tmntbirthday](https://tenor.com/search/tmntbirthday),[harrypotterbirthday](https://tenor.com/search/harrypotterbirthday).
 * Writes birthday messages to `#general`.
 * Reminds users of the upcoming birthdays one day and a few days in advance.
 It's possible to specify how long before the event occurs the reminder should be triggered.
 * Provides fault tolerance: